-It is generally thought that if a person is self-employed, their options to secure a mortgage become more limited because their finances can be inconsistent or complicated.
+It is generally thought that if a person is self-employed, their options to secure a mortgage become more limited.

 If that self-employed person is aged over fifty, those options tend to become even narrower.
 However, it’s not that way throughout the whole market and it is possible for people over fifty who are also self-employed to qualify for a mortgage, and to do so on an interest-only basis.

 At LiveMore, for example, our mortgages are designed for borrowers aged fifty to ninety plus.
 This includes the self-employed, an area growing due to increased demand.
 This is where flexible criteria is essential; for example, we have no maximum age for self-employed, but instead look at occupation and plausibility.
 The demand for this is illustrated in that, more than one in five of our borrowers so far this year have been self-employed.

 Perhaps the issue for many lenders is that the self-employed often have complex incomes so brokers need to work closely with a lender to sift through and get a case over the line.

 Assessing affordability is dependent on the individual’s circumstances; but if a lender considers all forms of income, mortgages often become affordable for many self-employed even up to aged ninety and beyond.

 Lenders prepared to underwrite each case individually and take into account all of a borrower’s forms of income, can often help when borrowers may have thought they have run out of options.
 For example, we’re open to contractor’s income, and we’ll consider day rates or the previous year’s earnings.

 The self-employed sometimes have foreign income, which many lenders will not accept but this is where it’s important for a broker to know their lender, as lenders like LiveMore will still count overseas income, as long as it is not the main source of money coming in.